Application Management in Grackle

 Deletes the specified application account, but preserves the data so that the new command can recreate the account if desired.

-Append a username to the delete command, to skip interactive mode.
+Append an optional APPNAME to skip interactive mode.

 The same as the delete command, except it goes scorched earth and forever deletes everything associated with the application from the system.

-Append a username to the purge command, to skip interactive mode.
+Append an optional APPNAME to skip interactive mode.

 Utility Commands